temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 1. Temporal gives you full visibility in the state of your Workflow and code execution.
 2. Temporal maintains the state of your Workflow, even through server outages and errors.
-3. Temporal makes it easy to timeout and retry Activity code using options that exist outside of your business logic.
+3. Temporal makes it easy to time out and retry Activity code using options that exist outside of your business logic.
 4. Temporal enables you to perform "live debugging" of your business logic while the Workflow is running.

 </details>